Covenant support for the Bereaved

 The statement of the Covenant recognises the bereaved as a distinct cohort in the Armed Forces community, for whom Covenant support is especially appropriate.
 Outlined below is some of the Covenant support that is bespoke to the bereaved.

 The Covenant’s purpose is to remove disadvantage for the Armed Forces community in accessing goods or services, or to offer special provision for appropriate groups.
-However, much of the support provided to the bereaved does not fall specifically within these categories.
-Therefore, it is not covered on this website.
-The Purple Pack provides an outline of the support available to those bereaved in service.
+However, much of the support provided to the bereaved does not fall specifically within either of these categories.
+Therefore, it does not count as “Covenant”, and is not covered on this website.
+The Purple Pack outlines the support available to those bereaved in service.

 There is support available to the bereaved through the Government, Service charities and Service Associations, depending on circumstances.
 The Defence Bereaved Families Group meets biannually.
 This is so that the Ministry of Defence can hear the views of organisations representing specific groups of the bereaved, and matters affecting this cohort may be raised.